Jesus Dines With Outcasts & Sinners

 Jesus was invited by a Pharisee called Simon to eat at his house.
-As they sat eating, a sinful woman came to Him.
+As they sat eating, an unnamed woman – termed sinful – came to Him.
 And she not only dared to touch Him, but kiss His feet as well.
 I can only imagine the expression of that Pharisee!
 Wharathese?

 Mortified! 😂 (Some times I think He enjoyed to rattle some of these holy men).

 37 And behold, a woman in the city who was a sinner, when she knew that Jesus sat at the table in the Pharisee’s house, brought an alabaster flask of fragrant oil,